John Peel: Awards and honorary degrees

 Peel was 11 times Melody Maker′s DJ of the year, Sony Broadcaster of the Year in 1993, winner of the publicly voted Godlike Genius Award from the NME in 1994, Sony Gold Award winner in 2002 and is a member of the Radio Academy Hall of Fame.
 At the NME awards in 2005, he was Hero of the Year and was posthumously given a special award for "Lifelong Service To Music".
-At the same event the "John Peel Award For Musical Innovation" was awarded to The Others.
+At the same event the "John Peel Award For Musical Innovation" was awarded to the Others.

-He was awarded many honorary degrees including an MA from the University of East Anglia, doctorates (Anglia Polytechnic University and Sheffield Hallam University), various degrees (University of Liverpool, Open University, University of Portsmouth, University of Bradford) and a fellowship of Liverpool John Moores University.
+Peel was awarded many honorary degrees including an MA from the University of East Anglia, doctorates (Anglia Polytechnic University and Sheffield Hallam University), various degrees (University of Liverpool, Open University, University of Portsmouth, University of Bradford) and a fellowship of Liverpool John Moores University.

-He was appointed an OBE in 1998, for his services to British music.
+Peel was appointed an OBE in 1998, for his services to British music.
 In 2002, the BBC conducted a vote to discover the 100 Greatest Britons of all time, in which Peel was voted 43rd.

 Various shows

 Legacy

 Since his death various parties have recognised Peel's influence.
-A stage for new bands at the Glastonbury Festival, previously known as "The New Bands Tent" was renamed "The John Peel Stage" in 2005, while in 2008 Merseytravel announced it would be naming a train after him.
+A stage for new bands at the Glastonbury Festival, previously known as "The New Bands Tent" was renamed "The John Peel Stage" in 2005, although this was renamed again as "Woodsies" in 2023.

+In 2008 Merseytravel announced it would be naming a train after him.

 The John Peel Centre for Creative Arts opened in Stowmarket in early 2013.
 The main purposes of the centre is to serve as a live venue for music and performance and as a community meeting point.

 The 2005 Mogwai live compilation album Government Commissions: BBC Sessions 1996–2003 was dedicated to Peel as some of the tracks had been performed during the Peel Sessions.
-Peel's voice announces "Ladies and Gentlemen, Mogwai!" at the beginning of "Hunted by a Freak", the album's opener.
+Peel's voice announces "Ladies and Gentlemen, Mogwai!" at the intro to "Hunted by a Freak", the album's opener.

-On 8 October 2005 Cotswold Rail locomotive 47813 was named John Peel by Peel's widow Shelia at Bury St Edmunds station.
+On 8 October 2005 Cotswold Rail locomotive 47813 was named John Peel by Peel's widow Sheila at Bury St Edmunds station.

 On 13 October 2005, the first "John Peel Day" was held to mark the anniversary of his last show.
 The BBC encouraged as many bands as possible to stage gigs on the 13th, and over 500 gigs took place in the UK and as far away as Canada and New Zealand, from bands ranging from Peel favourites New Order and The Fall, to many new and unsigned bands.
 A second John Peel day was held on 12 October 2006, and a third on 11 October 2007.
 The BBC had originally planned to hold a John Peel Day annually, but Radio 1 has not held any official commemoration of the event since 2007, though gigs still took place around the country to mark the anniversary for a number of years afterwards.